NiL070/oddloop/README.md

 - Vless None Tls              : 8080
 - Vmess None Tls              : 8880

-NOTE : PLEASE REBOOT YOUR VPS IF XHTTP SHOWS RUNNING BUT CAN'T CONNECT ON THE VPN APPS ( FOR FIRST INSTALLATION ONLY )
+NOTE : PLEASE REBOOT YOUR VPS IF XHTTP TLS SHOWS RUNNING BUT CAN'T CONNECT ON THE VPN APPS ( FOR FIRST INSTALLATION ONLY )

  Server Information & Other Features:-